 How will I know where to go after I arrive at DCA?

 Depending on what time you arrive at DCA, some or all of the entrance turnstiles will be dedicated to Party admission.
 Look for the signs indicating where to go.
-When you enter the park with a Halloween Party ticket, a cast member will place a plastic wristband on your arm and hand you a plastic candy collection bag.
-Also be sure to grab a map on the way in.
+When you enter the park with a Halloween Party ticket, a cast member will place a plastic wristband on your arm and hand you a plastic candy collection bag and a park map.

 I’m not going to Oogie Boogie Bash Halloween party, but I will be in Disney California Adventure during a day when the Party is held.
 Will they kick me out of the park when the Party starts?